-The FIBI Group's employees by age and gender (no. of employees) in 202236
+The FIBI Group's employees by age and gender (no. of employees) in 2022 36

-33. The methodology for data collection on human resources is based on data for December 31, 2022, as collected from the Bank's human-resources command and control systems, such as work time reporting systems, employee data systems, and more.
-All of the data is aggregated, unless otherwise indicated 34.
-Including external employees of employees are directly employed by the Group are external contract workers of the Group's employees are temporary workers and the remainder are permanent employees
+- 33. The methodology for data collection on human resources is based on data for December 31, 2022, as collected from the Bank's human-resources command and control systems, such as work time reporting systems, employee data systems, and more.
+All of the data is aggregated, unless otherwise indicated

+- 34. Including external employees

-35 Excluding external employees at MATAE
+- 35. Excluding external employees at MATAF.

-36. Including external employee
+- 36. Including external employee